Paul Roos Gymnasium: Associations and facilities

 Though Paul Roos Gymnasium is a school for boys from grade 8 to 12, the curriculum includes some subjects presented in conjunction with the two sister schools, Hoër Meisieskool Bloemhof and Rhenish.
 The school is dual medium; Afrikaans- and English-speaking pupils study under one roof, but classes are largely separated according to mother tongue.
 The school shares sport and internet facilities with Stellenbosch University.

-School facilities include a library and computer labs.
-Sports facilities include hockey fields, the Markötter rugby fields, a swimming pool, an Olympic Waterpolo Aquatic Centre, tennis courts, and a gymnasium.

-The main residential facilities are the two school hostels (dormitories) called Prima and Prima Nova.
-They accommodate 245 boarders, mainly from South Africa and Namibia.

-Sport

-Paul Roos Gymnasium participates in the following sports: